+Line charts do not quantify trends in the data.
 Trends can be quantified using regression or correlation.
 Regression is usually more useful because it shows how one variable affects the other.
 While correlation just indicates whether there is a relationship.

 What Is The Difference Between a Line Graph and a Regression Plot